bantunes82/quarkus-soccer-game/rest-team/README.md

 **Grafana**

-This is the url to access the dashboard from Soccer Team application [grafana DashBoard](http://localhost:3000).
+This is the url to access the [Grafana DashBoard](http://localhost:3000) from Soccer Team application.

 **Keycloak**

-This is the url to access the console configuration from [Keycloak console](http://localhost:8082/auth/).
+This is the url to access the [Keycloak console](http://localhost:8082/auth/) configuration.
 The username and password is "admin"

 **Testing**